 Limitations

-• NanoBodyBuilder2 is trained primarily on natural llama-derived nanobody sequences.
-Its predictive accuracy may decrease for engineered or highly mutated therapeutic nanobodies that deviate significantly from natural sequence distributions.
+• Training Distribution: NanoBodyBuilder2 was trained primarily on natural camelid/llama nanobody structures.
+Performance may degrade for highly engineered, humanised, unusually long/short, or heavily mutated nanobodies that deviate strongly from these sequence and length distributions.

 How We Use It